s-palmer/bank-tech-test/README.md

 ![Class Model](ClassModel.png)

+Based on the user stories, I came up with the above initial class / method models to describe how I think my program will look.
+From the requirements, I think I will need to create 2 classes, a Bank Account class and a Transaction class.
+The Bank Account class will be responsible for initialising an empty account and I added just one method for now, which is a print_balance method.

+The Transaction class will have 4 methods, and a Transaction History attribute.
+I expect that I will store a record of Transactions as an array of hashes, given that each transaction should consist of several pieces of information.
+I have currently given the Transaction class 4 methods - however I may look to extract the print_statement method out into its own Statement class.

 ### Requirements
 * You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)
 * Deposits, withdrawal.